nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 #### Example Data

-All examples are expected to be placed under "examples" folder in their category.
+All examples are expected to be placed under `examples` folder in their category.

 ```yaml
 examples: